phi-max/skel2graph3d-matlab/README.md

 An example of how to use these functions is given in the script "Test_Skel2Graph3D.m", including a test image.
 In this example, it is also demonstrated how to iteratively combine both conversion functions in order to obtain a completely cleaned skeleton graph.

 Any comments, corrections or suggestions are highly welcome.
-If you include this in your own work, please cite our original publicaton [1].
+If you include this in your own work, please cite our publicaton [1].

 Philip Kollmannsberger 09/2013, 01/2016
 philipk@gmx.net

-[1] Kerschnitzki, Kollmannsberger et al., "Architecture of the osteocyte network correlates with bone material quality."
+[1] Kollmannsberger, Kerschnitzki et al.,
-Journal of Bone and Mineral Research, 28(8):1837-1845, 2013.
+"The small world of osteocytes: connectomics of the lacuno-canalicular network in bone."
+New Journal of Physics 19:073019, 2017.